-Description: Evaluate treatment plant deficiencies.
-Design and construct improvements to address new water quality standards as well as rehabilitate aging plant systems.
-Improvements to include: influent headworks, solids separation, sludge treatment, effluent disinfection, remote system monitoring, and pumping capacities.
+Description: Pre design and Design work to upgrade the wastewater plant has been completed.
+Construction of improvements to address new water quality standards as well as rehabilitate aging plant systems will begin in July 2007 and be completed July 2008.
+Improvements will include influent headworks, solids separation, sludge treatment, effluent disinfection, remote system monitoring, and pumping capacities.